bclary/mozilla-bitbar-devicepool/README.md

-The sub-command `start-test-run-manager` starts a long running process which polls the Taskcluster queues for the worker types specified in the configuration for pending tasks and starts a corresponding Bitbat test run to service the task.
+The sub-command `start-test-run-manager` starts a long running process which polls the Taskcluster queues for the worker types specified in the configuration for pending tasks and starts a corresponding Bitbar test run to service the task.

 ```